Alicepinch/roots-cafe/TESTING.md

 For Best practices lighthouse returned the error of 'Display images with correct aspect ration" for the roots-logo in the navbar.
 To fix this I decreased the size of the logo and updated this on all pages.

-#### Accesability
+#### Accessibility

-In order to improve the Accesability across all pages lighthouse suggested to add "rel="noopener" or rel="norefer" to all of my 'a' elements.
+In order to improve the Accessibility across all pages lighthouse suggested to add "rel="noopener" or rel="norefer" to all of my 'a' elements.
+On the Contact us page to improve Accessibility google suggested to add labels to all of my form input fields.
+In my design I didn't want the form labels being displayed, so to improve accessibility with keeping the desired design I addeed in some CSS to hide the form labels.
+This was taken from [Web Accessibility Tutorials](https://www.w3.org/WAI/tutorials/forms/labels/#:~:text=this%20section%20Close-,Hiding%20label%20text,everyone%20better%20understand%20its%20purpose.&text=The%20label%20can%20be%20hidden,reader%20and%20speech%20input%20users) I have clearly commented out in my [CSS Style Sheet](assets/css/style.css) the copied code.

 #### Performance